paigen11/back-end/readme.md

 ##What It Is
 ---
 This is a group project where we made an organization app utilizing our full-stack skills.
-More as it comes alive...
+We built a mobile-friendly note organization app where users can make and save notes for themselves to stay organized.
+Users can create, edit and delete notes, as well as change the colors of the notes as the need arises.

 ##What We Used
 ---